-A quick and easy recipe for gluten-free (or grain-free) turkey meatballs.
+Quick and easy turkey meatballs made with basic ingredients!
+Simple to prepare, so tender and delicious, these are a family favorite.
 Make them in bulk and freeze them, or eat them throughout the week!

-Do you ever think to yourself, โIf I donโt get a meatball STAT, Iโm going to throw myself on the ground like a limp ragdoll and pitch a fit?โ
+Do you ever think to yourself, โIf I donโt get a meatball immediately, Iโm going to throw myself on the ground like a limp ragdoll and pitch a fit?โ

 No?

-Thereโs just something about a tender, flavorful meatball, engulfed in steamy melty cheese that satisfies the soul so thoroughly, the experience cannot be replicated in any non-ball form.
-Simply unparalleled.
+Thereโs just something about a tender, flavorful meatball, engulfed in steamy melty cheese that satisfies the soul so thoroughly, the experience cannot be replicated in any other way.

 How to Make Turkey Meatballs: